These organization tips from The Home Edit will help you get your house in shape for fall (and keep it that way all year round).

 Depending on your needs, choose one kind of clear container (in various sizes) along with one style of basket and go from there.
 FYI, The Home Edit swears by these Rubbermaid Brilliance containers.

-Rubbermaid Storage Container Set, $48.75 on Amazon
+Rubbermaid Storage Container Set, $41.81 from Amazon

 Keeping your food fresh and organized is the name of the game here.

-3. Ditch the packaging.
+3. Ditch the Packaging

 Look through The Home Edit Instagram and you’ll instantly notice that items like rice, pasta, and cereal have been removed from their original packaging.
 The idea here is that excess packaging creates visual confusion.
 Emptying contents into clear containers and labeling them accordingly, not only looks amazing, it also helps maximize whatever space you have (so long, awkward bulky bags and boxes that never seem to fit anywhere!).

-4. Label everything.
+4. Label Everything

 I know what you’re thinking.
 “Why do I need to label a clear container of cornflakes when I can see what’s inside?”
 It may seem counterintuitive, but The Home Edit suggests labeling everything—even the obvious items.
 A labeling system creates a visually cohesive look while also making items incredibly easy to find.